Are you struggling with

 Porn also creates unrealistic sexual expectations that undermine genuine connection, tenderness, and mutual pleasure.

-David works with both individuals and couples (straight and gay) to repair trust, rebuild intimacy, and restore emotional safety.
+David work with both individuals and couples (straight and gay) to repair trust, rebuild intimacy, and restore emotional safety.

 How David Can Help